-CRH is believed to be involved in all three stress-responses, involving different brain regions (R).
+CRH is believed to be involved in all three stress-responses, involving different brain regions .

 The behavioral response is initiated in part by the amygdala, which mediates fear-associated behavior.

 The amygdalar CRH system is more sensitive to the psychological stressor than the hypothalamic CRH system given that psychological.
 The amygdalar CRH system causes wakefulness and arousal.

-Autonomic responses are controlled by the hypothalamus and are responsible for the automated effects of sympathetic activation/fight or flight activation.
-These include increased heart rate, breathing rate, blood flow to brain and muscle, activation of innate immunity, decreased blood flow to the skin, gut and penis, activation of innate immunity, vasodilation and pupil dilation (R).
+Autonomic responses are controlled by the hypothalamus and are responsible for the automated effects of sympathetic activation/fight-or-flight activation.
+These include increased heart rate, breathing rate, blood flow to the brain and muscles, activation of innate immunity, decreased blood flow to the skin, gut, and penis, activation of innate immunity, vasodilation and pupil dilation .
 Other Autonomic functions include certain reflex actions such as coughing, sneezing, swallowing and vomiting.

-CRH neurons connect to the brainstem, which is responsible for autonomic responses (R).
+CRH neurons connect to the brainstem, which is responsible for autonomic responses.

-The hypothalamus is just above the brain stem and acts as an integrator for autonomic functions (receiving input from the limbic system to do so) (R) .
+The hypothalamus is just above the brainstem and acts as an integrator for autonomic functions (receiving input from the limbic system to do so) .

-The hormonal response provides fuel for such activities (R).
+The hormonal response provides fuel for such activities.

-My clients with an overactive nervous system tend to have issues tolerating stressful situations.
-They are more likely to have anxiety, depression, emotional instability and poor memory function.
-These symptoms are caused – to one degree or another – by CRH.
+Some people with an overactive nervous system tend to have issues tolerating stressful situations.
+They are more likely to have anxiety, depression, emotional instability, and poor memory function.
+These symptoms may be caused – to one degree or another – by CRH.

-CRH causes structural changes in hippocampal neurons, including reduced dendritic branching (R).
+In animal studies, CRH caused structural changes in hippocampal neurons, including reduced dendritic branching.
 This likely worsens memory .

 Acute stress can activate brain mast cells, which is dependent on CRH.
-This causes an increased blood-brain barrier permeability in rodents, particularly in brain areas containing mast cells (via CRHR-1) .
+This caused an increased blood-brain barrier permeability in rodents, particularly in brain areas containing mast cells (via CRHR-1) .